-Behavior-based interviewing is a new style of interviewing that more organizations use in their hiring process.
-This method of asking questions focuses on using specific examples of past behavior as a means of predicting future behavior.
-The S.T.A.R.
-Method will help you respond to these types of questions.
+Behavior interviewing is a new style of interviewing that more and more organizations are using in their hiring process.
+This method of asking guestions focuses on using specific examples of past behavior as a means of predicting future behavior.
+The STAR Method will help you respond to these types of questions.